Professor of Engineering and the Environment

 The group is supported by government funding, and a growing number of industrially funded studentships, and has a strong record of external engagement, with industry and government partners and with the general public.
 Two spin out companies launched from the group during 2015: Reduse Ltd is commercialising our work on laser un-printing to allow paper re-use, and Foreseer Ltd is developing our innovate Foreseer tool for analysing resource futures.

 Julian was a Lead Author of the 5th Assessment Report of the Intergovernmental Panel on Climate Change (IPCC) with a focus on mitigating industrial emissions.
-He is an Honorary Fellow of the Institution of Materials, Minerals and Mining, a Fellow of the International Academy of Production Engineering (CIRP) and chairman of its metal forming section, a member of the UK’s Energy Research Partnership and is joint editor-in-chief of the Journal of Materials Processing Technology.
+He is an Honorary Fellow of the Institution of Materials, Minerals and Mining, a Fellow of the International Academy of Production Engineering (CIRP) and currently chairman of its metal forming section, a member of the UK’s Energy Research Partnership and is joint editor-in-chief of the Journal of Materials Processing Technology.